19 of the Scariest Moments Pilots Have Experienced on the Job

 Instructor starts looking furiously left and right and tries to look above and under the plane.
 (There is very little up-and-down visibility when the wings are above you.)
 Suddenly, he pushes the throttle on full and banks away.
 The other plane was now 20 feet right below me.
 I was about to land right on top of him.

 Stopped flying shortly after that.
 It just wasn’t for me.—Reddit user HorumOmnium.
-Find out what these 11 mysterious flight codes really mean.

 “A tire blew out and ripped a hole in the wing”